 If you’d like to find some primary sources on the Civil War, you may try the Library of Congress website or ask your school or public reference librarian for sources.

 Association of College and Research Libraries

 Women Soldiers of the Civil War

-Use websites like these to guide your research but you should base your thesis on primary sources.
+You can use websites like these to guide your research, but you should base your thesis on primary sources.

 Women in the Civil War

 Altars of Sacrifice: Confederate Women and the Narratives of War